 - What does NE (ね) really mean in Japanese?

 English and Japanese, a perfect match

-> With the westernization of Japan, the English language also strongly influenced the Japanese language.
-Several words that the Japanese did not know were created from the English language, which facilitates learning for those who wish to study both languages.
+With the westernization of Japan, the English language also heavily influenced the Japanese language.
+Several words that the Japanese did not know were created from the English language, which makes learning easier for those who want to study both languages.

-> Currently the Japanese language is suffering from a collapse of so many words used in everyday life of English origin.
-It is believed that there are over a thousand words of English origin written with the Katakana alphabet (used to write foreign words).
+Currently the Japanese language is suffering even a collapse of so many words used in everyday English origin.
+It is believed that there are over a thousand words of English origin written with the katakana alphabet (used to write foreign words).
 Other languages such as French and Chinese also have a strong influence on Japanese.

-> If you know Portuguese and want to learn new languages, Japanese and English marry well together.
-By doing this you will end up realizing that Japanese is much easier than English, you will see the great difficulty that Japanese people have when speaking English because of phonemes.
-See below some articles that speak about English in Japanese:
+If you know Portuguese and want to learn new languages, Japanese and English go well together.
+By doing this you will end up realizing that Japanese is much easier than English, you will see the great difficulty that the Japanese have when speaking English because of phonemes.
+Here are some articles that talk about English in Japanese: